If you have ever had to stand up and present ideas or data in front of an audience, then this blog is for you.

 Second, most speakers rely on jargon and fail to communicate in plain language.

-Third, most speakers employ their audio-visual aides in ways that detract from their message and make it hard for observers to understand the essential points.
+Third, most speakers employ their audio-visual aids in ways that detract from their message and make it hard for observers to understand the essential points.

 These are the most obvious problems with the vast majority of talks.
 There is another category of talk that I call the “take-no-prisoners” talk, where an obviously successful scientist presents everything they have done or everything they are doing in whatever time slot is available.
 Often, slides flash across the screen at—literally—an incomprehensible rate.
 Do these speakers really think they are teaching us anything?
 Are they trying to impress with volume (rather than quality)?
 Are they insecure that we won’t think they are productive?
 I have no understanding of the psychology that underlies this talk format, but in its own way, it is as useless as the boring talk.